You can offer different types of discounts in your store, including discounts for:

 Step 3 - Select how the discount applies

 From the Applies to drop-down menu, choose where the discount applies.
-You can apply discounts broadly to entire orders or limit them to a single product.
+You can apply discounts to entire orders or limit them to a single product.
 This helps you target promotions and create exceptions.

 Applies to any order with no restrictions by product or total price.
 For example, $10 off any order.